Adomat R. Filming in hospitals: ethical and methodological issues. Nurs Stand.1999;14:37-39.

 Winsten JA.
 Science and the media: the boundaries of truth.
 Health Aff (Millwood).1985;5:5-23.

 Dejong W, Winsten JA.
 The use of mass media in substance abuse prevention.
 Health Aff (Millwood).1990;9:30-46.

-Not Available.
 The Public Understanding of Science: Report of a Royal Society

 Ad Hoc Group.
 London, England: Royal Society of Medicine; 1985.

 Shuchman M, Wilkes MS. Medical scientists and health news reporting.
 Ann Intern Med.1997;126:967-982.